mademakerspace/beacon-fi/README.md

 # beacon-fi
-Software for a device that blinks with open wifi networks
+Software that runs on an ESP8266 (with nodeMCU firmware) which blinks in the presence of open WiFi networks

 # Contribute